-NOTE: The built-in World map does not contain any chart information, including Port, Tide or Current information.
-This information is only available from optional-purchase MMC/SD cards when you also have an optional-purchase GPS Receiver connected.
+NOTE: The built-in UniMap[TM] does not contain Port, Tide or Current information.
+This information is only available from optional purchase MMC/SD cards.

 MENU Key

 The MENU key is used to access the menu system.

 Start-Up Options Menu - Press the MENU key during the power up sequence to view the Start-Up Options menu.